Chia-Network/chialisp-web/docs/tutorials/CAT_Launch_Process_Linux_MacOS.md

     c.
 You will now be taken to your new CAT wallet.
 The balance should show the number of XCH mojos you chose to use, divided by 1000.
 This is because CAT mojos are one-thousandth of a CAT.

     d.
 If you see a Total Balance of 0, you need to refresh your wallet.
 Run `chia start wallet-only -r`.
 You should now see the correct balance.
-This will be fixed in a future release.

     Just like the previous example, you now have access to your CAT in the GUI.